Who We Are

 Her 12 plus years of experience include: Gifted and Talented Educator in Fairfax County; Private tutor in written expression/language and SAT prep, and Educational Advocate.
 Sara is a member of the Council of Parents, Attorneys, and Advocates, the National Association for Gifted Children, and is a listed provider in the Wrightslaw Yellow Pages for Kids.

-Cassie Clark holds a Bachelor of Science and a Master of Special Education with a concentration in dyslexia.
-Cassie is a Certified Wilson Dyslexia Therapist (W.D.T.) and CERI Certified Structured Literacy Dyslexia Specialist (C-SLDS).
-Her journey with Wilson began as a parent of a child with dyslexia and has ignited her passion to help support students with language-based learning disabilities.
+Cassie Clark holds a Bachelor of Science and Master of Special Education with a concentration in dyslexia, and has completed additional coursework through Yale University’s Center for Dyslexia & Creativity.
+Cassie is a Wilson Partner Trainer, Certified Wilson Dyslexia Therapist (W.D.T.) and CERI Certified Structured Literacy Dyslexia Specialist (C-SLDS).
+As Executive Director and Co Founder of the EAC Dyslexia Center, Cassie’s journey began as a parent of a child with dyslexia and has ignited

 Cassie is a strong believer in “Literacy for All” and is dedicated to helping students achieve success in school and beyond.
 Cassie provides private, individualized Wilson instruction, along with expertise on dyslexia rights and advocacy.
-Cassie is a Certified Special Education Dyslexia Advocate, approved provider for both the International Dyslexia Association & Everyone Reading Illinois, and a member of the Council of Parent Attorney and Advocates & the Learning Disabilities Association.
+Cassie is a Certified Special Education Dyslexia Advocate, a trusted provider for the International Dyslexia Association, Center for Effective Reading Instruction, and Learning Ally, and a member of the Council of Parent Attorneys and Advocates & the Learning Disabilities Association, and sits on the board of Everyone Reading Illinois.

 Deb Hillstrom | Educational Advocate